Singapore Travel Insurance Solved™ with Budget Direct

 Chewing gum, smoking in public places, spitting, and littering, for example, can get you into trouble.

 and motorbikes in Singapore?

-- You must hold a driving licence appropriate for the country you are in and
+- you hold a licence appropriate for the country you’re in

-- If using a motorcycle rated 125cc or higher, you must hold a current and valid licence required for driving the equivalent rated motorcycle in Australia.
+- if using a motorcycle rated 125cc or higher, you hold a licence for driving the equivalent-rated motorcycle in Australia.

 What to do before you leave for Singapore

 Reduce the risk of illness, detention or financial loss by following these steps before you depart: